 We should not give voice to those who persistently engage in abuse and should avoid sharing their content, even when the item in question is unproblematic.
+For the avoidance of doubt, this includes where members either share or like (or otherwise favourite) any social media content that is racist, antisemitic, Islamophobic, homophobic, transphobic, sexist, ableist, or uses otherwise racist and/or discriminatory language.
 Those who consistently abuse other or spread hate should be shunned and not engaged with in a way that ignores this behaviour.